Ayush17251/job_description_classification/README.md

-## Spotmentor Assignment

-### Your Task

-Make a classifier which takes in a job description and gives the department name for it.
+a classifier which takes in a job description and gives the department name for it.

-*   Use a neural network model
+*   Using a neural network model
-*   Make use of a pre-trained Word Embeddings (example: Word2Vec, GloVe, etc.)
+*   Making use of a pre-trained Word Embeddings (example: Word2Vec, GloVe, etc.)
-*   Calculate the accuracy on a test set (data not used to train the model)

 ### Data Structring